I spent three nights in Osaka at the end of September and beginning of October, and took a couple of day trips from the city.

 In contrast, I loved takoyaki, or battered octopus balls.
 I had breakfast at Takoyaki Wanaka, where they coated the takoyaki in mayo and bonito flakes.
 The takoyaki were crispy on the outside and gooey inside.
 The octopus in the center of each ball was chewy but not rubbery.

-I ate the first couple of takoyaki whole, and I teared up as they scorched my throat.
+I ate the first couple of takoyaki whole and teared up as they scorched my throat.
 Since I didn’t want to destroy my esophagus, I checked how locals avoided scalding their tongues.
 A popular approach was biting into half of a ball, lightly blowing into the center, and then quickly gobbling the second half.
 I wasn’t deft enough to pull this off, so I just sawed each of my takoyaki in half.
 The pain was worth it.

 As a dessert lover, I tried two restaurants that competed for the best cheesecake in Osaka.
 I first visited Rikuro Ojisan no Mise, which churns out fresh cakes during the day.
 Every time I passed the store, there was a line to buy whole cakes.
-Although I would have loved to buy a whole cake, I didn’t think I’d have been capable of finishing it in one sitting…even I have my limits.
-I chose to get a single slice in the café upstairs.
+Although I would have loved to buy a whole cake, I didn’t think I’d have been capable of finishing it in one sitting–even I have my limits.
+I chose to get a single slice at the café upstairs.

 The cake looked more like a soufflé, and it jiggled when I prodded it with my fork.
 It was a light dessert with a whipped texture, and I liked that the sugar wasn’t overpowering.